 Break it!
 Old standing rules break apart

 No more shaking like that

 Magic!
-When time pass away
+When time passes away

-as on replay the heartache is washed away
+as on replay, the heartache is washed away

-Travelling through time and space
+Traveling through time and space

 we reach this dreamed bright place at the end

 I’ve been running in a vicious circle for so long

 It’s me now standing at the new starting point